getify/You-Dont-Know-JS/scope & closures/ch3.md

 The `click` function click handler callback doesn't *need* the `someReallyBigData` variable at all.
 That means, theoretically, after `process(..)` runs, the big memory-heavy data structure could be garbage collected.
 However, it's quite likely (though implementation dependent) that the JS engine will still have to keep the structure around, since the `click` function has a closure over the entire scope.

-Block-scoping addresses this concern, making it clear to the engine that it does not need to keep `someReallyBigData` around:
+Block-scoping can address this concern, making it clearer to the engine that it does not need to keep `someReallyBigData` around:

 ```js
 function process(data) {